hdkhanh462/ns-allinone-2.35-wsl/README.md

 ```bash
 source ~/.bashrc
 ```

 ---

-# Using nam in WSL
+# Setup to using nam in WSL

 ## Download & Run VcXsrv